Fact Sheet: U.S. Army North COVID-19 Vaccination Site Support Since February 2021

 o In New Jersey, 100 service members will support four teams in eight cities.

-One, 25-person Type 4 Team from the U.S. Army and U.S. Navy, who arrived February 11, will support the CVC at the First Baptist Church of Lincoln Gardens in Somerset and, later, the CVCs at Calvary Baptist Church and the Cathedral of St. John the Baptist, both in Paterson.
+One, 25-person, Type 4 Team from the U.S. Army and U.S. Navy, who arrived Feb.
+11, will support the CVC at the First Baptist Church of Lincoln Gardens in Somerset and the CVCs at Calvary Baptist Church and the Cathedral of St. John the Baptist, both in Paterson.

-One, 25-person Type 4 Team from the U.S. Army and U.S. Navy, who arrived February 19, will support the CVC at Thomas G. Dunn Sports Center in Elizabeth and, later, at a CVC to be determined in Jersey City.
+One, 25-person, Type 4 Team from the U.S. Army and U.S. Navy, who arrived Feb.
+19, will support the CVC at Thomas G. Dunn Sports Center in Elizabeth and at a CVC to be determined in Jersey City.

-One, approximately 25-person Type 4 Team will support two, to-be-determined CVCs in Orange and Newark, arriving on a date to be determined.
+One, 25-person, Type 4 Team will support two, to-be-determined CVCs in Orange and Newark, arriving on a date to be determined.

-o In the U.S. Virgin Islands, 25 service members, arriving February 26, will support one team on one island.
+o In the U.S. Virgin Islands, 25 service members, who arrived Feb.
+26, will support one team on one island.

 For more information regarding CVCs, please refer to the FEMA Community Vaccination Centers playbook at: https://www.fema.gov/sites/default/files/documents/fema_community-vaccination-centers_playbook.pdf.